GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

 #### In-Graph Versus Between-Graph Replication

+Two major approaches to handling a neural network **ensemble**(produce the ensemble’s prediction):

  - **in-graph replication**: create one big graph, containing every neural network
+	 - just create one session
 	 - simpler to implement since you don’t have to manage multiple clients and multiple queues
  - **between-graph replication**: create one **separate graph for each neural network** and handle synchronization between these graphs yourself
 	 - easier to organize into well-bounded and easy-to-test modules.
 Moreover, it gives you more flexibility.
 	 - one typical implementation is to **coordinate the execution of these graphs using queues**
+	 - a set of clients handles one neural network each + one last client is in charge of reading one prediction from each prediction queue and aggregating them to produce the ensemble’s prediction

 #### Model Parallelism